bitwes/Gut/documentation/docs/Global-Lifecycle-Hooks.md

 ## Disclaimer

-This page describes workarounds for missing features in GUT that are not planned to be long term solutions.
-Eventually this same functionality will be available through a more formally supported system.
+This page describes how to use existing signals to perform logic at various stages of test execution.
+Eventually, a more formal mechanism will be implemented.
+See [Issue 762](https://github.com/bitwes/Gut/issues/762) for more details.

 ## Overview